Helena is Montana’s capitol city. Originally named “Crabtown,” for John Crab.

 Four miners from Georgia, John Crab, John Cowan, Daniel Jackson Miller, and Reginald/Robert Stanley (the “Four Georgians“) found placer gold (quartz gold, silver, and lead, too) along “Last Chance Creek,” today’s “Main Street.”
 The Crabtown name was changed to Helena at the suggestion of John Sommerville, who originated from Saint Helena, Minnesota.

-Helena, Montana has a modern airport; both national chain and local retail stores; great schools; a vibrant night-life; art galleries; music venues; pubs and eateries; abundant outdoor activities, from hiking to boating; and the Capital campus to explore.
-Find Helena, Montana real estate: log homes, commercial real estate, Montana land, building lots, waterfront property, and more.
+Helena, Montana has a modern airport; both national chain and local retail stores; great schools; a vibrant night-life; art galleries; music venues; pubs and eateries; abundant outdoor activities, from hiking to boating; and the Capitol campus to explore.

 - latitude 46°35’45″N